thuhcsi/SECap/readme.md

 ## Calculating Similarity
+We use the sentence similarity to evaluate the generated descriptions.

+Specifically, we generate the descriptions of the 600 audio files for 8 times and calculate the similarity between each sentence and the other 7 sentences, and remove the 3 sentences with the lowest average similarity.
+We use these 5 sentences as the final generated descriptions and calculate the similarity between the generated descriptions and the ground truth descriptions.

 If you want to calculate the similarity between the generated descriptions and the ground truth descriptions, use the `tool/get_sentence_simi.py` script.
 For example: